pypy/pypy/pypy/doc/getting-started-dev.rst

 ===============================================================================
-PyPy - Getting Started with the Translation Toolchain and Development Process
+Getting Started with the Translation Toolchain and Development Process
 ===============================================================================

 .. contents::